marcom333/axaac-policy/README.md

 **Last updated:** July 2025

-Thank you for using [Your App Name].
+Thank you for using Ax AAC.

 ### Information We Collect
 Currently, this app does **not** collect, store, or share any personal information or data.